This Facebook Group Received The Most Uplifting Message From Hillary Clinton

 "On this historic day, I wanted to take a moment to thank you for your support from the bottom of my heart.
 This election hasn't been easy: It's been long, hard-fought, and at times it made us question who we are as Americans.
 For some of you, it's been difficult to feel like you could wear your support on your sleeve — and that's why this community has been such a special place.
 Your stories and photos of family members and friends are wonderful to see, but what truly warms my heart is the thousands of comments of support and love you all send to each other."

 Over the course of today, members of Pantsuit Nation have posted photos of themselves before heading to the polls and after voting, wearing Clinton's signature pantsuit.
-The colours of the suits were many, but the sentiment was the same: We are proud and honoured to finally vote for a woman for president.
+The colors of the suits were many, but the sentiment was the same: We are proud and honored to finally vote for a woman for president.

 In an interview today with the New York Times, Pantsuit Nation creator Libby Chamberlain said that she was receiving thousands of posts "every few minutes" and was struggling to keep up with the volume (she and her moderators approve each post).
 Each post was a tribute to Clinton and to the sisterhood the group has fostered.